shawnn10/Ghost_Chase/README.md

 ## Legal

-for everything related to the licence please read the licence.txt page in the fire or on github a quick overview is that the licence is
+for everything related to the licence please read the licence.txt page in the fire or on github a quick overview is that the licence is Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)

 ## Fun facts